qgis/QGIS-Documentation/docs/user_manual/managing_data_source/supported_data.rst

 #.
 The X and Y coordinates fields (if geometry is defined by
    coordinates) must be specified as numbers.
    The coordinate system is not important.
 #.
-If you have a CSV file with non-string columns, you must have an
+If you have a CSV file with non-string columns, you can have an
-   accompanying CSVT file (see section :ref:`csvt_files`).
+   accompanying CSVT file (see section :ref:`csvt_files`), use the automatic field type detection or select the field types yourself in the sample data table.

 The elevation point data file :file:`elevp.csv` in the QGIS sample dataset (see section :ref:`label_sampledata`) is an example of a